WoodyXu/FlightDelay/README.md

 # FlightDelay
-predict where this flight would to delayed for more than three hours or not
+predict where a flight would to delayed for more than three hours or not